DeepLearnI/auction-price-regression-tutorial/README.md

 made to driver.py.
 In the code block where the hyperparameters are defined (indicated by the comment 'define hyperparameters'), we'll load the sampled hyperparameters instead of defining a fixed set of hyperparameters explictely.

-Replace that block with the following:
+Replace that block (line 18 - 28) with the following:

 ```python
 # define hyperparameters